 There are many reasons to love New York

-The public transportation is easy to use and as it´s easy to walk everywhere: we were walking dozens of kilometers during our stay and enjoyed it a lot.
+The public transportation is easy to use and it´s easy to walk everywhere: we were walking dozens of kilometres during our stay and enjoyed it a lot.

 Hotel can be a significant part of the story